justvinny/pass-vault-kotlin-android/README.md

 - Login using a passcode to protect your passwords from people snooping on your phone.
 If a user is inactive for more than 10 minutes, you will be automatically logged out.
 - All data is stored offline using a SQLite database.
 - Databases are encrypted for security using [SQLCipher.](https://github.com/sqlcipher/android-database-sqlcipher)
-- Import / Eport CSV feature.
+- Import / Export CSV feature.
 - Forgot Password

 ### In-progress
 - Adding non-intrusive ads.
-Big focus on **non-instrusive** as I hate all the annoying ads that plague freemium mobile applications with a passion.
+Big focus on **non-intrusive** as I hate all the annoying ads that plague freemium mobile applications with a passion.
 - Migrate all screens to Compose.
 - Allow username editing
 - Fix Visual Bug - Can't see the entire password for long passwords.